lsprangers/lsprangers.github.io/docs/transformer_and_llm/EMBEDDINGS.md

 - [Word2Vec](#word2vec) was one of the original ideas for text embeddings - it essentially acts as an autoencoder to create ***static embeddings*** for each word in a dictionary
 - [BERT](./BERT.md#bert) on the other hand, through [attention](./ATTENTION.md#attention), can create ***contextual*** embeddings for words, sentences, and entire documents
 - [GPT](#gpt-3) is an autoregressive transformer model in the same transformer "family" as [BERT](./BERT.md#bert), but it is ***unidirectional*** where BERT is ***bidirectional*** (which is constantly repeated in the paper)
-    - GPT is good for text-to-text tasks like question answering, but like BERT we can pull from the middle hidden layers during it's self-attention steps to find word embeddings
+    - GPT is good for text-to-text tasks like question answering, but like BERT you can pull from the middle hidden layers during it's self-attention steps to find word embeddings

 ***Word Embeddings*** made it possible and allowed developers to encode words as dense vectors that capture underlying semantic content - `King - Man + Woman = Queen`.
 Similar words were embedded close to each other in lower dimensional feature spaces, and allowed for geometrical operations.